eclipse-zenoh/zenoh-plugin-dds/README.md

  - `@/service/<uuid>/dds/route/from_dds/<zenoh-resource>` : a route established from a DDS writer to a zenoh key named `<zenoh-resource>` (see [mapping rules](#mapping-dds-topics-to-zenoh-resources)).
  - `@/service/<uuid>/dds/route/to_dds/<zenoh-resource>` : a route established from a zenoh key named `<zenoh-resource>` (see [mapping rules](#mapping-dds-topics-to-zenoh-resources))..

-Example of queries on administration space using the REST API with the `curl` command line tool (don't forget to activate the REST API with `--rest-plugin` argument):
+Example of queries on administration space using the REST API with the `curl` command line tool (don't forget to activate the REST API with `--rest-http-port 8000` argument):
  - List all the DDS entities that have been discovered:
     ```bash
     curl http://localhost:8000:/@/service/**/participant/**